 2. Set a time limit.

-Although you can’t erase blank moments, setting a time limit allows you to gain control over it.
+Although you can’t erase blank moments, setting a time limit allows you to gain control over them.
 Allow yourself to dwell, but know that you can’t do it forever.

-Don’t sit on the couch and wait for the aha moment to strike.
-Let your mind wander.
-Let it go on a scavenger hunt of random thoughts.
-Let it learn simply from thinking rather than experiencing.
+Don’t sit on the couch and wait for the “aha” moment to strike.
+Let your mind wander and go on a scavenger hunt of random thoughts.
+Give it space to learn simply from thinking rather than experiencing.
 Let it experiment.

-Sometimes the best way to deal with blank moments is self-care.
-Traveling solo is one effective way to be kind to your mind, body and spirit.
-Travel far and travel alone.
+Sometimes the best way to deal with creative block is self-care.
+Traveling far and traveling alone is one effective way to be kind to your mind, body and spirit.
 Remember the two-day limit?
 Spend it alone in a new place.

 5. Make a changing productivity list.

 Forcing yourself to stare at the same project hoping for traction will only frustrate your mind and stress your spirit.
 You’ve already accepted that it’s “one of those days.”
 Shift gears and pull out one or two side projects that you’re passionate about.
 Spend some time on those.
 Work on them interchangeably with your main project.
 This will keep your mind busy with a different form of creativity and help you jump out of your rut.